 Valencia is one of the major Spanish cities, with over 786,000 inhabitants in 2017.
 Located on the east of the country, Valencia is very popular with expatriates due to the numerous opportunities it offers to foreigners.
 It also attracts thousands of tourists from across the globe for its historical and cultural heritage.
 Hence, if you wish to settle and work in Valencia, finding accommodation will definitely be one of your priorities.
 It should not be difficult given that the city has a wide range of accommodation for all tastes.

 Valencia is divided into several districts, namely Ciutat Vella, Eixample, Levante, Extramurs, Saïdia, Algiros, Benimaclet, Pobles del Nord, Pobles del Sud, among others.
-These districts are in turn divided into several neighborhoods consisting of commercial, industrial and residential areas.
-Among these, you will find Xerea, El Carmen, El Mercat and Seu which are in the city center, as well as La Roqueta, El Cavari Sant Isidre, El Grau, which are found in the outskirts.
+These districts are in turn divided into several neighbourhoods consisting of commercial, industrial and residential areas.
+Among these, you will find Xerea, El Carmen, El Mercat and Seu which are in the city centre, as well as La Roqueta, El Cavari Sant Isidre, El Grau, which are found in the outskirts.

 Benimaclet, Ciudad de las Artes y las Ciancias, Eixample, El Carme, El Grao, El Saler and Oliveret are Valencia's most popular neighbourhoods.
 Benimaclet, Jesus and El Carme are regions known for their rich culture and history.
 Benimaclet, in fact, demonstrates a warm village-like atmosphere and a hospitable population.
 El Carme and Jesus, on the other hand, has lots of green spaces, restaurants, and bars, as well as supermarkets and small shops.
 Jesus is famous for its historical sites, its central market, as well as for its peaceful environment.